elierotenberg/react-rails-starterkit/README.md

     named `MyComponent` in `src/components`, and populates its `render` method with the appropriate JSX element.
     JSX element tagName defaults to div, but can be anything like "span", "MyOtherComponent", etc.
     Component name should match /[A-Z][a-zA-Z0-9]*$/, ie. be like MyComponent, not like myComponent or my_Component.
-    - `gulp import-all-components` to update `src/componentsClasses` to reflect all the components in `src/components`.
     - `npm start` that "just works".